Trimethylamine N-oxide

 TMAO is found in the tissues of marine crustaceans and marine fish, where it prevents water pressure from distorting proteins and thus killing the animal.
 The concentration of TMAO increases with the depth at which the animal lives; TMAO is found in high concentrations in the deepest-living described fish species, Pseudoliparis swirei, which was found in the Mariana Trench, at a recorded depth of 8076 m.

-TMAO is a product of the oxidation of trimethylamine, a common metabolite of choline in animals.
+In animals, TMAO is a product of the oxidation of trimethylamine, a common metabolite of trimethyl quaternary ammonium compounds, like choline, trimethylglycine, and L-carnitine.
+High TMAO concentrations are associated with an increased risk of all-cause mortality and cardiovascular disease.

 Marine animals

 Trimethylamine N-oxide is an osmolyte found in molluscs, crustaceans, and all marine fishes and bony fishes.
 It is a protein stabilizer that serves to counteract the protein-destabilizing effects of pressure.
 In general, the bodies of animals living at great depths are adapted to high pressure environments by having pressure-resistant biomolecules and small organic molecules present in their cells, known as piezolytes, of which TMAO is the most abundant.
 These piezolytes give the proteins the flexibility they need to function properly under great pressure.

 TMAO decomposes to trimethylamine (TMA), which is the main odorant that is characteristic of degrading seafood.